 - End with some additional positive feedback (you may repeat #1)

-This optimistic approach allows you to maintain a healthy relationship with your team members and clients.
+This optimistic approach makes the receiver digest the feedback in a better way, allowing you to maintain a healthy relationship with your team members and clients.

-A sentence can be phrased in many ways.
-It is important to use positive language when speaking to clients.
-Instead of saying "I will NOT do X until you do Y", you can say "When you do Y, I will be happy to do X".
+A sentence can be expressed in various ways, and it holds significance to utilize positive language when communicating with clients.
+Rather than stating "I will NOT do X until you do Y", a more constructive approach would be to say "When you do Y, I will be happy to proceed with X".